rynehx/Bravaudio/README.md

 ![playlist]
 [playlist]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+playlist.png

-For playlists that are owned by the user, an edit and delete button is available.
-Users can edit the order that the tracks are store in the playlist (by a draggable interface), delete existing tracks, and edit the title and description.
+For playlists that are owned by the user, an edit and delete button are available.
+Users can edit the order that the tracks are stored in the playlist (by a draggable interface), delete existing tracks, and edit the title and description.

 ![edittrack]
 [edittrack]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+edit+playlist.png